dynobo/docker-jupyter-extended/README.md

 ***Docker image containing JupyterLab, several extensions, and additional Python packages***

-I use this to jump-start my notebook projects.
+I use this image to jump-start my notebook projects.

 Built from `jupyter/scipy-notebook` base image, extended by the following packages: